Philipp Franz von Siebold: Medical practice

 Japanese scientists invited von Siebold to teach them western science.
 After curing an influential local officer, von Siebold gained the permission to leave the trade post.
 He used this opportunity to treat Japanese patients in the greater area around the trade post.
 Von Siebold is credited with the introduction of vaccination and pathological anatomy for the first time in Japan.

 In 1824, von Siebold started a medical school in Nagasaki, the Narutaki-juku, that grew into a meeting place for around fifty students.
 They helped him in his botanical and naturalistic studies.
 The Dutch language became the lingua franca (common spoken language) for these academic and scholarly contacts for a generation, until the Meiji Restoration.

 His patients paid him in kind with a variety of objects and artifacts that would later gain historical significance.
 These everyday objects later became the basis of his large ethnographic collection, which consisted of everyday household goods, woodblock prints, tools and hand-crafted objects used by the Japanese people.

 Japanese family

-During his stay in Japan, von Siebold "lived together" with Kusumoto Taki 楠本滝, who gave birth to their daughter Kusumoto (O-)Ine in 1827.
+During his stay in Japan, von Siebold "lived together" with Kusumoto Taki 楠本滝, who gave birth to their daughter Kusumoto Ine in 1827.
 Von Siebold used to call his wife "Otakusa" (probably derived from O-Taki-san) and named a Hydrangea after her.
 Kusumoto Ine eventually became the first Japanese woman known to have received a physician's training and became a highly regarded practicing physician and court physician to the Empress in 1882.
 She died at court in 1903.